“I’m beginning to wonder if things can really change,” a friend told me recently, “or if I can.”

 Does the abortion issue ever feel like that for you?
 Do you wonder how we can ever come to a solution that will be God-honoring, respectful and hopeful?

 While I don’t want to minimize the very real difficulties in the debate, I feel the same faith rising up in me now that I experienced with my friend.
 When we pray, “Your Kingdom come, your will be done, on earth as it is in Heaven,” (Matt.
-6:10) we are exercising faith that God’s desire is to bring life, hope and light into broken places.
+6:10) we are exercising our belief that God’s desire is to bring life, hope and light into broken places.

 So what would it mean to believe that God can bring life, hope and light into the abortion debate?